dyninst/dyninst/README.md

 LIBELF_LIBRARIES
 IBERTY_LIBRARIES
 ```

+BOOST_ROOT: base directory of your boost installation
+CMAKE_CXX_COMPILER: C++ compiler to use
+CMAKE_C_COMPILER: C compiler to use
+LIBELF_INCLUDE_DIR: location of elf.h and libelf.h
+LIBELF_LIBRARIES: full path of libelf.so
+LIBDWARF_INCLUDE_DIR: location of libdw.h
+LIBDWARF_LIBRARIES: full path of libdwarf.so
+IBERTY_LIBRARIES: full path of libiberty.[a|so]; libiberty.a must be built with -fPIC
+CMAKE_[C|CXX]_COMPILER_FLAGS: additional C/C++ compiler flags to use
+CMAKE_BUILD_TYPE: may be set to Debug, Release, or RelWithDebInfo for unoptimized, optimized, and optimized with debug information builds respectively.
+This replaces the NO_OPT_FLAG environment variable previously used by Dyninst.
+Note that Debug is the default; previously, the equivalent of Release was the default.
+CMAKE_INSTALL_PREFIX: like PREFIX for autotools-based systems.
+Where to install things.

 CMake's default generator on Linux is normally "Unix Makefiles", and
 on Windows, it will normally produce project files for the most recent